 It’s a basic bush camp here with (unmarked) spots for about 10 people, a couple of picnic tables and a compost toilet.

 For most people who come outside school holiday times, there are two camping options if you want to stay near Carnarvon Gorge.
-You can either stay at Takarakka Bush Resort or camp at Sandstone Park.
+You can either stay at the BIG4 Breeze Holiday Park or camp at Sandstone Park.
 Both are commercial caravan parks that offer various amenities.

-Takarakka offers plenty of tent and caravan sites.
+The camping area offers plenty of tent and caravan sites.
 You also have the option to book an ensuite cabin or safari tent.
-Prices for unpowered (tent) sites start at $38 p/n.
+Prices for unpowered (tent) sites start at $43 p/n.

-If you want a powered site, Takarakka is going to be your best options as Sandstone only provides unpowered spots.
+If you want a powered site, the BIG4 park is going to be your best option as Sandstone only provides unpowered spots.

 The facilities are fine, pretty clean and all.
 There are also plenty of kitchen and BBQ shelters available.
 We enjoyed using them as cooking and cleaning is usually much easier at a shelter than with our minimalist camping setup.

-CONS: Tent sites are not clearly marked; expensive option (compared to camping in national parks); poor WiFi (in 2014); lack of privacy (but you are in a caravan park so that’s to be expected)
+CONS: Expensive option (compared to camping in national parks); poor WiFi; lack of privacy if full and in powered sites (but you are in a caravan park so that’s to be expected)

 Not sure what the tents and mozzies mean?
 Check out my tents and mozzies guide.

-But, one of the best thing about Takarakka has to be that they serve roast dinners on alternating nights.
+When it was still Takarakka, one of the best thing was the roast dinners they served.
 You might wonder who would queue up for a $25 roast dinner in the middle of nowhere but the grey nomads were lining up a mile long (well, ok, not quite but the queue was impressively long).

-They also do nightly information talks on Carnarvon Gorge and its many walks, and offer guided walks a few times a week.
-Oh, and free wifi.
+They offer some information talks on Carnarvon Gorge and its many walks, and free wifi.
 Slow but free…

 And… platypuses (yes, that’s the plural) in the creek that runs alongside Takarakka.